PMC Club Athletico Faisalabad: Pakistan Premier League

 Between the end of the 2007–08 and the start of the 2008 season, a group called Zenith Sports with CEO Malik Riaz Hai Naveed took a 50% stake in the club.
-Zenith Sports had earlier planned to start a club in the Geo Super League, but with the league cancelled they decided to invest in a PPL club instead.
+Zenith Sports had earlier planned to start a club in the Super Football League, but with the league cancelled they decided to invest in a PPL club instead.
 The club also signed Pakistan international players Haroon Yousaf and Sarfraz Rasool.

 The club was renamed to PMC Club Athletico Faisalabad, a name heavily influenced by Spanish football.
 The new name and background changes failed to improve the club's fortunes.
 After a good start, Athletico faltered and quickly found themselves hovering around the relegation zone.
 Their fortune changed in the second half of the season, and they clawed way up the table, ending the season as 7th placed.

 In their 2009–10 Pakistan Premier League, the club finished 13th in the table, but their relegation along with Baloch Nushki was revoked as the next season was extended to 16 teams.
 Haroon Yousaf became one of the founder members of PMC Club Athletico Faisalabad, remaining as captain of the team.
 In the 2010–11 Pakistan Premier League, captain Haroon Yousaf played a crucial role in surviving the relegation despite his age being more than 37 years old, after scoring last-minute penalty goal in a 2–1 victory against Baloch Nushki, allowing PMC Athletico the needful three points and to prevent the relegation.
 He also inspired the team from the brink of relegation by beating hosts Afghan FC Chaman by 1–0 in final game of the season.

 In the 2012–13 season of the Pakistan Premier League, the club was relegated after finishing 14th in the table.